Pharrell Williams: 2010–2014: Despicable Me, Despicable Me 2 and solo international success

 In August 2013, Busta Rhymes talked about an unreleased "documentary album" by Williams where he talks about "inner-city strife and hardship".
-In November 2013, Williams released the first 24-hour music video for "Happy"; guest appearances included Magic Johnson, Steve Carell, Jimmy Kimmel, Odd Future, among others.
-On November 1, 2013, Williams performed with a gospel choir at Emanuel African Methodist Episcopal Church in Charleston, South Carolina, where nine black parishioners were shot and killed on June 17, 2015.
+In November 2013, Williams released the music video for "Happy"; guest appearances included Magic Johnson, Steve Carell, Jimmy Kimmel, Odd Future, among others.
+The video was billed by Williams as the "first 24-hour music video".On November 1, 2013, Williams performed with a gospel choir at Emanuel African Methodist Episcopal Church in Charleston, South Carolina, where nine black parishioners were shot and killed on June 17, 2015.

 It was announced in December 2013 that Williams had been nominated for seven Grammy Awards, including Producer of the Year.
 In the same month, Williams signed a contract with Columbia Records, and announced an album set for release in 2014 that would feature "Happy".
 For "Happy", Williams was nominated for the Academy Award for Best Original Song.
 In February 2014, Major Lazer announced they would be releasing a five-track EP titled Apocalypse Soon on the 25th of that month.
 The EP, released via Mad Decent and Secretly Canadian, features Williams and Sean Paul, among others.
 The first single off the EP, which features Williams, is titled "Aerosol Can".
 Williams contributed a verse to Future's February 2014 single "Move That Dope", which also featured Pusha T and Casino over production from Mike Will Made It.

 On February 18, 2014, Williams announced via Twitter that his second album, Girl, would be released on March 3, 2014.
 The album was supported by a European concert tour, Dear Girl Tour.
 At the 86th Academy Awards on March 2, 2014, Williams's song "Happy" lost to "Let It Go" from Frozen.
 Afterwards, when GQ magazine asked Williams "how badly" did he want the Oscar, he responded: "When they read the results, my face was...frozen.
 But then I thought about it, and I just decided just to...let it go".
 At the Oscar Awards that same year, he wore a controversial outfit consisting of a tuxedo with shorts.
 In May 2014, Williams received an Innovator Award at the iHeartRadio Music Awards.